siddharthadhyani/portfolio-website/README.md

       tseslint.configs.recommendedTypeChecked,
       // Alternatively, use this for stricter rules tseslint.configs.strictTypeChecked,
-      // Optionally, add this for stylistic rules tseslint.configs.stylisticTypeChecked,
+      // Optionally, add this for stylistic rules.. tseslint.configs.stylisticTypeChecked,

       // Other configs......